banner background

 The knowledge system requires ongoing maintenance.
 Documents become outdated, new products launch, and policies change.
 Successful implementations include update workflows that refresh the vector database regularly, ideally automated through integration with content management systems.

-Step 4 – Conversation Logic and Guardrails
+Step 4 – Design Conversation Logic

 A language model without constraints will eventually say something inappropriate, incorrect, or off-brand.
 Conversation flow control and guardrails ensure the chatbot behaves according to your requirements.